 It is very sensible to choose a key metric to track through this important process.
 But it is important to choose the right metric — one that will pick up whether teams are working well together.
 In this article, we look at the trend to use eNPS (the employee Net Promoter Score) and why, here at Friday Pulse, we think creating a Happiness KPI is a better solution.

 The eNPS — a derivative of the Net Promoter (NPS) score asking, “How likely are you to recommend [Organization] as a place to work?” — is a measure of employee wellbeing.
 Many businesses (and employee wellbeing platforms) quote their eNPS score to attract talent.
 The logic here is simple: if lots of employees are willing to promote their company, it must be a good place to work.

 While the desires behind thinking about wellbeing and eNPS use may be altruistic, it’s a clumsy tool — it serves the employer better than the employee.
 On the other hand, measuring employee happiness changes the relationship between employer and employee, and allows real magic to happen.

-Here’s a look at how this works.
+Here’s a look at how this works:

-A dive into the eNPS
+A dive into eNPS scores